minhky2185/incident_data_warehouse/README.md

 - The data warehouse schema is designed follow `Star schema` model.
 - To manage the relation many to many between incidents and incident categories, the `bridge table` is used.
 - To manage changes in data, `SCD Type 1` is applied to all table, `SCD Type 2` applied to `dim_category` and `dim_intersection` tables.
+- These SCD types are implemented using SQL.

 <p align="center">
   <img src="https://github.com/minhky2185/incident_data_warehouse/blob/main/images/data_model.png">